cosmos/ibc/spec/core/ics-033-multi-hop/README.md

 ## Technical Specification

 The bulk of the spec will be around proof generation and verification.
 IBC connections remain unchanged.
 Additionally, channel handshake and packet message types as well as general round trip messaging semantics and flow will remain the same.
-There is additional work on the verifier side on the destination chain as well as the relayers who need to query for proofs.
+There is additional work on the verifier side on the receiving chain as well as the relayers who need to query for proofs.

-Messages passed over multiple hops require proof of the connection path from source chain to destination chain as well as the packet commitment on the source chain.
-The connection path is proven by verifying the connection state and consensus state of each connection in the path to the destination chain.
-On a high level, this can be thought of as a channel path proof chain where the destination chain can prove a key/value on the source chain by iteratively proving each connection and consensus state in the channel path starting with the consensus state associated with the final client on the destination chain.
+Messages passed over multiple hops require proof of the connection path from source chain to receiving chain as well as the packet commitment on the source chain.
+The connection path is proven by verifying the connection state and consensus state of each connection in the path to the receiving chain.
+On a high level, this can be thought of as a channel path proof chain where the receiving chain can prove a key/value on the source chain by iteratively proving each connection and consensus state in the channel path starting with the consensus state associated with the final client on the receiving chain.
 Each subsequent consensus state and connection is proven until the source chain's consensus state is proven which can then be used to prove the desired key/value on the source chain.

 ### Channel Handshake and Packet Messages